-Many times, you will not need to worry about updating site path references in your website code.
-There are some cases, however, where this can occur and make your website appear to be broken.
-The reason for this is every host has a different design and preference on their directory structure.
-Most modern applications and coding practices encourage using relative paths and variables, so this should not be a big concern.
+In most cases, you will not need to worry about updating site path references in your website code.
+Most modern applications and coding practices encourage using relative paths and variables.

-One important thing to mention is that WordPress and many other apps do have a configuration setting for the domain name.
-If you try to preview your website (we'll cover how a bit further down) using your IP Address you may experience display problems.
-For this case and cases like it, you'd need to change a setting which makes your IP the site URL.
+However, there are some cases where your website will appear to be broken after a site migration.
+This is because every host has a different design and preference for their directory structure.
+One important thing to mention is that WordPress, and many other apps, have a configuration setting for the domain name.
+If you try to preview your website using your IP Address, you may experience display problems.
+For this case, you must change a setting to preview your domain before changing DNS.

-This can be accomplished by running the following command in the SQL tab of the phpMyAdmin on your service here:
+This can be accomplished by running the following command in the SQL tab of the phpMyAdmin on your new VPS:

 UPDATE `dbname`.`wp_options` SET `option_value` = 'http://xxx.xxx.xxx.xxx' WHERE `wp_options`.`option_id` =1 AND `wp_options`.`blog_id` =0 AND CONVERT( `wp_options`.`option_name` USING utf8 ) = 'siteurl' LIMIT 1 ;